Laboratory Developed Tests

 A laboratory developed test (LDT) is a type of in vitro diagnostic test that is designed, manufactured and used within a single laboratory.

 LDTs can be used to measure or detect a wide variety of analytes (substances such as proteins, chemical compounds like glucose or cholesterol, or DNA), in a sample taken from a human body.
 Some LDTs are relatively simple tests that measure single analytes, such as a test that measures the level of sodium.
-Other LDTs are complex and measure or detect numerous analytes.
-For example, DNA variations can be detected from a blood sample, which can be used to help diagnose a genetic disease.
+Other LDTs are complex and may measure or detect one or more analytes.
+For example, some tests can detect many DNA variations from a single blood sample, which can be used to help diagnose a genetic disease.
 Various levels of chemicals can be measured to help diagnose a patient’s state of health, such as levels of cholesterol or sodium.

 The FDA does not consider diagnostic devices to be LDTs if they are designed or manufactured completely, or partly, outside of the laboratory that offers and uses them.

 The FDA has generally not enforced premarket review and other applicable FDA requirements because LDTs were relatively simple lab tests and generally available on a limited basis.
-But, due to advances in technology and business models, LDTs have evolved and proliferated significantly since the FDA first obtained comprehensive authority to regulate all in vitro diagnostics as devices in 1976.
-Some LDTs are now more complex, have a nation-wide reach and present higher risks, such as detection of risk for breast cancer and Alzheimer’s disease, which are similar to those of other IVDs that have undergone premarket review.
+Due to advances in technology and business models, LDTs have evolved and proliferated significantly since the FDA first obtained comprehensive authority to regulate all in vitro diagnostics as devices in 1976.
+Some LDTs are now much more complex, have a nationwide reach and present higher risks, such as detection of risk for breast cancer and Alzheimer’s disease, which are similar to those of other IVDs that have undergone premarket review.